 This might help to detect “parasites”, “profiteers” or “psychopaths” roommates; ask (discreetly) how many people lived in the flat the past 2/3 years.
 If the number is much higher than normal, it might mean that the Hauptmieter is behaving in such a way that people can’t bear life with them.
 Either they don’t do their share of chores, they are not sociable or they profit from your misinformation to charge a high rate.

 In general, don’t pick flat shares which promotes lifestyle too far away from yours.
 We all learn from each other and it’s good to be different, but if it makes life impossible, it’s not worth it.

 There is a good chance that you won’t be able to find the perfect WG right away.
 Don’t hesitate to find a Zwichenmiete in one of those websites for a month or more if you can.
 It will give you more time and peace of mind to find a good flat share in Berlin.
-You can also use AirBnB or Wimdu if you are more comfortable with this option.
+You can also use youth hostels, AirBnB or Wimdu if you are more comfortable with these options.